 A patient is placed in the bore of the MRI machine.
-The convention of the axes are shown below.
+The convention of the axes is shown above.
 These are the same axes as will be used throughout the MR notes.

 There are several components to an MRI machine.

 1. Superconducting electromagnet

 A magnetic field, such as that created by a permanent magnet e.g. a bar magnet or fridge magnet you may have at home, is necessary for an MR machine to function.
 The problem is that for a bar magnet to create the field strength required, it would have to be massive.
 So, instead, we use a superconducting electromagnet.
 This is a magnet created by coils with an electric current running through it that then creates a magnetic field in the Z direction.
 This superconducting electromagnet is responsible for the main permanent magnetic field (B0) and weighs approx. 6 tonnes.
 It is always on.

-The constant electric current generates a lot of heat, which is cooled down by liquid helium (-269 degrees C) is used to cool down the system.
+The constant electric current generates a lot of heat <@-- edit starts --> and liquid helium (-269 degrees C) is used to cool down the system.
 The helium also serves to reduce the resistance to the current being transmitted through the coils to zero.

 The majority of electromagnets create a magnetic field strength of 1.5 Tesla (T) or 3T.
 Some newer machines can generate fields of 7T.
 1 Tesla = 10,000 gauss and the Earth's magnetic field is approx. 0.5 gauss (i.e. a 3 Tesla machine has a magnetic force of 60,000 times that of Earth).